 Most of us are now more surprised and delighted when treated respectfully by cashiers or clerks.
 ‘No problem’ has replaced a courteous ‘You’re welcome.’
 Most teens cannot look adults in the eye and can’t shake hands without staring at the floor.

-College graduates are ill prepared to work hard, and readily quit or never even engage in their chosen careers.
-Businesses struggle to keep young employees happy, focused and committed to work, with businesses struggling to find and keep quality workers.
+College graduates are ill-prepared to work hard, and readily quit or never even engage in their chosen careers.
+Businesses struggle to keep young employees happy, focused, and committed to working, with businesses struggling to find and keep quality workers.

-Over the past fifty years, adolescent and young adults have become increasingly focused on external sources for gratification and reward, rather than seeking those internally.
-This dramatic shift is in part due to the herds tendency to be focused more and more upon the external, including everything from cars, houses, brand of clothing, Facebook, social media and a growing obsession with their phones and all that goes with it.
-The consequence is severe as measures of self-esteem reflect growing fragility, lack of confidence and an inability to find happiness.
+Over the past fifty years, adolescents and young adults have become increasingly focused on external sources for gratification and reward, rather than seeking those internally.
+This dramatic shift is in part due to the herd’s tendency to be focused more and more upon the external, including everything from cars, houses, a brand of clothing, Facebook, social media, and a growing obsession with their phones and all that goes with it.
+The consequence is severe as measures of self-esteem reflect growing fragility, lack of confidence, and an inability to find happiness.
 These qualities cannot be found with a focus on external sources of gratification.

 Children and teens get more while giving less.
 More physical stuff, and more parties and more vacations.
 They get more but contribute little.
 Thus, these children become adults expecting the awesome rewards of life with giving little effort.
 Such entitlement attitudes leave youth with a sense of disappointment and blame toward the world for cheating them.